 9.0 Miles Moderate

-The Appalachian Trail to Mount Rogers in Jefferson National Forest Virginia is a moderately-trafficked 9 mile out-and-back hike from the Elk Garden Trailhead / Appalachian Trailhead to Mount Rogers and back.
+The Appalachian Trail to Mount Rogers at Jefferson National Forest in Virginia is a moderately-trafficked 9 mile out-and-back hike from the Elk Garden Trailhead / Appalachian Trailhead to Mount Rogers and back.

 Mount Rogers is the highest peak in Virginia sitting at 5,728 feet; however, there are no views from the top.
 The hike out to Mt Rogers is a bit of a challenge due to the elevation change and length, but the hike isn't much more difficult than moderate.